guzzijones/coursera/kovriFFS.md

 ##Reports
 Weekly reports will be submitted under this discussion on getmonero.org.
 This will allow me to take a week off when needed an possibly work harder during one week if needed.
 I will supply dates and duration of the work every Sunday for the prior week.

+##Expiration
+Expires Feb 28th, 2016.

+##Pay Rate
+Paid @ 1 xmr / hour ~ 13 USD.
+To be paid in XMR delivered at the end of each 40 hour period as per weekly reports.

 -----BEGIN PGP PUBLIC KEY BLOCK-----
 Version: SKS 1.1.5